awsdocs/amazon-eks-user-guide/doc_source/eks-optimized-ami.md

    kubectl apply -f nvidia-smi.yaml
    ```

-1. After the pod has finished running, view its logs with the following command:
+1. After the pod has finished running, view its logs with the following command\.

    ```
    kubectl logs nvidia-smi